How to Run PPC Campaigns in Google Ads

 You can now enter your business’ URL, and Google Ads will generate keyword ideas when you are setting up your ad groups.

 Next you need to name your campaign, and choose whether or not you want Google search partners to show your ads too:

 Google search partners are the sites in the Search Network that partner with Google to show ads on their search results.
-Google AdWords pre-selects the ‘Include Google search partners’ option.
+Google Ads pre-selects the ‘Include Google search partners’ option.

-Location helps you target your ads to people located in a specific area.
-You can use the ‘Advanced Search’ option, and add multiple locations in the form of county, cities, or even postcodes, etc.
+Location helps you target ads at people located in a specific area.
+You can use the ‘Advanced Search’ option, and add multiple locations in the form of a county, cities, or even postcodes, etc.

 You also have the option to restrict locations, where you don’t want your ads to show.

 By targeting specific languages, you can restrict where your ads can appear based on the user’s language settings and the language your website is in.
-AdWords pre-selects ‘English’ as the language, however, you can choose another language:
+Google Ads pre-selects ‘English’ as the language, however, you can choose another language:

 Select bid strategy